Facts about Hank Aaron

 Hank Aaron Biography

-Aaron's nickname was "Hammerin' Hank"...
-He batted and threw right-handed… Aaron wore uniform #44 in the major leagues except during his rookie year, when he wore #5… His brother Tommie Aaron was also a major-leaguer who played with the Braves… Babe Ruth hit his 714th home run in 1935, the year after Aaron was born… Aaron hit his 715th home run off of Los Angeles Dodger pitcher Al Downing… Slugger Sadaharu Oh hit 868 homers during his career (1959-80) in Japan’s major leagues, making him the worldwide home run leader… Hank Aaron was married twice.
+Hank Aaron batted and threw right-handed… Aaron wore uniform #44 in the major leagues except during his rookie year, when he wore #5… His brother Tommie Aaron was also a major-leaguer who played with the Braves… Babe Ruth hit his 714th home run in 1935, the year after Aaron was born… Aaron hit his 715th home run off of Los Angeles Dodger pitcher Al Downing… Slugger Sadaharu Oh hit 868 homers during his career (1959-80) in Japan’s major leagues, making him the worldwide home run leader… Hank Aaron was married twice.
 First to the former Barbara Lucas, from 1953 until their divorce in 1971.
 They had five children, according to a 2021 report from CNN: “Dorinda, twins Lary and Gary (Gary died in the hospital), Hank Jr. and Gaile”).
 Hank Aaron then married Billye Williams in 1973, and they remained married until his death in 2021.
 He adopted Ceci, her daughter from a previous marriage.